Today we will be talking about CDNs. CDN stands for content delivery network, but what is it?

 A CDN helps to improve the page load speed of a site by moving some of the content closer to the end user via a network of servers all sharing the same content.
 This means that content can be delivered more efficiently and there is less down time for the user who has requested that file.
 They can be used to store static files such as stylesheets, images and pdfs.

-How does it work?
+How do content delivery networks operate?
 The website owner must upload the content to the network so that it can be stored outside of their server.
 Then, when the user clicks on the page on the website, the file is requested from the network.
 Instead of waiting for the file to come from the original server, it is redirected to the nearest located server and delivered.

 Why should you use a CDN?
 It can help to improve page load speed by closing the distance between user and the content, so knowing where your user base is located can make all the difference.
 Since page load speed is a known variant in search engine rankings, decreasing the amount of loading time may have a positive impact on traffic, conversions and rankings.